AntsInMyEy3sJohnson/hazeltest/README.md

 a safe testing environment -- that is, _long before the release candidate describing this cluster makes its way to production_, where such errors could wreak all kinds of havoc!

-In short, Hazeltest offers...
+In short, Hazeltest (currently) offers...

-1. ... two map runners along with two test loops to create load on Hazelcast maps
+* ... two map runners along with two test loops to create load on Hazelcast maps
-2. ... two queue runners with a single test loop to create load on Hazelcast queues
+* ... two queue runners with a single test loop to create load on Hazelcast queues
-3. ... a chaos monkey to purposefully kill Hazelcast members in order to measure their configurations appropriateness in terms of handling such error scenarios
+* ... a chaos monkey to purposefully kill Hazelcast members in order to measure their configuration's appropriateness in terms of handling such error scenarios
-4. ... a status endpoint to query for test progress as a foundation for building automation on top of Hazeltest
+* ... a status endpoint to query for test progress as a foundation for building automation on top of Hazeltest

 Right now, the application is still in development, so it's likely this feature list will expand quite a bit in the future!

-For a more elaborate overview of the background and ideas behind Hazeltest, please refer to the introductory blog post I've written, which you can find [here](https://nicokrieg.com/hazeltest-introduction.html).
+Interested in a more elaborate overview of the background and ideas behind Hazeltest?
+Then the [introductory blog](https://nicokrieg.com/hazeltest-introduction.html) post I've written on precisely this matter has you covered.

 ## Getting Started

-The following paragraphs will help you get started quickly with performing the first load test using Hazeltest, while more in-depth information awaits you further down the line.
+The following paragraphs will help you get started quickly with performing the first load test using Hazeltest, while more in-depth information awaits you further down the line (to answer questions such as _What's a test loop as opposed to a runner, and how do I configure them?_, _What information does the status endpoint provide, and how could I build automation on top of it?_, and _What are some common flaws in Hazelcast configuration I should be cautious of?_).

-Have a Kubernetes cluster at your disposal?
-Then you're in luck, because the easiest and most convenient way to get started is to apply the two Helm charts you can find in this repository's [chart](./resources/charts/) folder to it.
+If you have a Kubernetes cluster at your disposal, you're in luck, because the easiest and most convenient way to get started is to apply the various Helm charts you can find in this repository's [charts](./resources/charts/) folder to it (bonus luck points if the Kubernetes cluster in question has some juice in terms of CPU and memory, because that just makes everything so much more interesting!).

 First, get yourself a neat little Hazelcast cluster by running the following:

 ```bash